LattePandaTeam/Docs/content/alpha_edition/get_started.md

 ### Instructions

 !!! warning
-    LattePanda is relatively special in product form design, and also open the PC technology to provide more possibilities for development and IoT innovation.
+    LattePanda has a relatively special product form design, and the PC technology provided can offer you more possibilities for hardware development and IoT innovation.

-    But CPU related products are all **electrostatic sensitive**, so although we adopt the **anti-static design**, users still need to be careful in use.
+    However, CPU-related products are all **electrostatically sensitive**, so, although the LP SBC adopts an **anti-static design**, users will still need to be careful when using this device.

-    BE SURE to REMOVE the static electricity from your body before touching LattePanda board!
-Otherwise it may cause potential static discharge and damage your LattePanda!
+    BE SURE TO REMOVE the static electricity from your body before touching the LattePanda board!
+Otherwise, you may cause a potential static discharge and damage your LattePanda SBC!

-* Connect Wifi antennas to sockets.
+* How to connect Wifi antennas to their respective sockets.

   <center>![Wifi connection](/assets/images/Connect_Wifi_Antenna_Alpha.gif)</center>

-Antenna and connector spec - IPEX4 2.4 & 5G Dual band
+Antenna and connector specs - IPEX4 2.4 & 5G Dual band

 !!!
 Tip
-    You can purchase enhanced antenna to enhance the WIFI and Bluetooth signal strength!
+    You can purchase enhanced antennas to boost the WIFI and Bluetooth signal strength!

 * Connect the display cable to the LattePanda.
-Please see the [Display and Touch Connections][3] section for instructions on using different displays with your LattePanda.
+Please see the [Display and Touch Connections][3] section for instructions on how to use different displays with your LattePanda.
 * Connect the power supply to the LattePanda.
-Please see the [Powering LattePanda Alpha][1] section for instructions on using different power supplies to power your LattePanda.
+Please see the [Powering LattePanda Alpha][1] section for instructions on how to use different power supplies to power your LattePanda.
 * A red and blue LED indicator light will blink when the power supply is connected.
-The LattePanda is initializing.
-Wait until the red LED light powers off, then turns on solid.
-This is typically a few seconds.
+The LattePanda is initializing during this time.
+Wait until the red LED light powers off and then turns back on again.
+This typically takes a few seconds.

 <center>![Power LED Indicator](/assets/images/Power_On_LED_Alpha.gif)</center>